Functional Approach to Yoga and Meditation

 Vipassana Group Sitting

-This weekly Vipassana meditation group sitting is being offered to old students of SN Goenka and Bhante G, as well as for the studio members.
-Non-studio members requires a completion of at least one (1) 10-Days Retreat from www.dhamma.org or a completion of one (1) Meditation Retreat offered through Bhavana Society.
+This weekly Vipassana meditation group sitting is being offered to old students of SN Goenka and Bhante G, as well as for the studio members with established mindfulness practice.
+Non-studio members require a completion of at least one (1) 10-Days Retreat from www.dhamma.org or a completion of one (1) Meditation Retreat offered through Bhavana Society.